Glyndebourne Festival Opera: A Gala Evening: Critical reception

 J. B. Steane reviewed the gala on DVD in Gramophone in May 2004.
 In the words of its "urbane Master of Ceremonies", he wrote, the gala was "a moment of some nostalgia".
 Glyndebourne habitués who watched the disc would find themselves on a journey down memory lane.
 The critic Philip Hope-Wallace used to observe that an evening in Glyndebourne's opera house was "like living in a match-box with a bumble-bee", but many people were fond of the familiar old theatre, and would feel even warmer about it after a couple of hours with Arthaus's DVD.

-The gala was well planned and well executed.
-It offered a menu of composers and compositions with which Glyndebourne had had some of its greatest successes, and presented artists who had played a particularly distinguished part in the festival's history.
+The gala offered a menu of composers and compositions with which Glyndebourne had had some of its greatest successes, and presented artists who had played a particularly distinguished part in the festival's history.
 Janet Baker, Geraint Evans and Elisabeth Söderström participated in order to introduce other singers rather than to perform themselves, but their contributions were nevertheless very worthwhile.

 The best section of the concert was the closing scene of Capriccio, sung by Felicity Lott with "Bernard Haitink conducting with undemonstrative skill and affection".
 Also difficult to forget was the scene from Il ritorno d'Ulisse in patria in which Ulysses and Penelope begin to heal the rift between them.
 Both of the Penelopes from Sir Peter Hall's production were in attendance, Janet Baker introducing the duet and her successor in the role, Frederica von Stade, "recreating her own lovely performance" of 1979.